LearnedVector/detecting_lane_lines_computer_vision/README.md

 ### Reflection

 ###1.
-My Pipeline has #6 notable steps to detect lane lines from a picture or video stream.
+My pipeline has #6 notable steps to detect lane lines from a picture or video stream.

-Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+    1. Gray scale the image to help filter out noise for edge detection
+    2. Do canny edge detection to identify all edges
+    3. Find Region of Interests for filter out un-wanted edges
+    4. Hough Transform to identify x, y values of each line detected
+    5. Average left and right line slopes then extrapolate lane lines
+       a.
+To do this I seperated the right and left lines by identifying the slope of each line (look in draw_lines() method)
+    6. Draw in lane lines with thicker weights

-![alt text][image1]
+![alt text][output/lane_line.png]

 ###2.
 Identify potential shortcomings with your current pipeline